-Of all the chatter happening across the food and beverage industry these days, two topics seem to drown out all the rest.
+Of all the chatter happening across the food and beverage industry, especially when it comes to finding the ideal protein alternative, these days, two topics seem to drown out all the rest.

 Better-for-you (nutrition) and Plant-based.